lyssphacker/ideas/computing-is-in-real-trouble.md

 (paraphrasing) If the computing does not reach higher qualitative bar in the next 10 years ... it will just be gone, and what we'll have is enormous ad-hoc mechanisms, in one of the longest, slowest crashes in history.

 #### Alan Kay, [Software is slum-like](https://www.youtube.com/watch?v=QboI_1WJUlM&t=17m44s)
 Picture that fits our code is a slum, particularly the web, but basically it is all rather slum-like.
-There is no large sense of architecture of any kind, things are tacked in there, urban renewal bulldozes some stuff out, but just leaves the stuff lying around.
+There is no large sense of architecture of any kind, things are tacked in there, urban renewal bulldozes some stuff out, but just leaves some stuff lying around.